Independent service quality survey results

 Bank of Ireland UK has published this information at the request of the Competition and Markets Authority so you can compare the quality of service from personal current account providers.
 In providing this information, we are not giving you any advice or making any recommendation to you and we can only give you information about our own products and services.

 Customers with personal current accounts were asked how likely they would be to recommend their provider, their provider’s online and mobile banking services, services in branches and overdraft services to friends and family.

 The results show the proportion of customers of each provider, among those who took part in the survey, who said that they were ‘extremely likely’ or ‘very likely’ to recommend each service.

-Participating providers: Bank of Ireland UK, Barclays, Danske Bank, First Trust Bank, HSBC UK, Halifax, Nationwide, Santander UK, Ulster Bank.
+Participating providers: AIB*, Bank of Ireland UK, Barclays, Danske Bank, Halifax, HSBC UK, Nationwide, Santander, Ulster Bank.